amanb2000/Paciscor/README.md

 # Questions

 * See if we can actually access the file names - if we can, then we can do away with the red bars that contain the information about the date.
+* Are we formally disallowed from going through the images by hand for our final CSV?
+Would/how would they know?
+* Can we use external help for annotation?
+* Can we talk to experts outside of the team?